XpressAI/x-template-speech_recognition/README.md

     - `PredictSpeech` : Predict the text.

 - Silero inference components: To predict the text of the speech using pretrained Silero models.
-    - `SileroInference` : Predict the text of audio file using Silero model.
+    - `SileroModelInference` : Predict the text of audio file using Silero model.

 ## Prerequisites